rocky-linux/documentation/docs/books/incus_server/03-incusinit.md

 ## Setting up user privileges

-Before you continue on, you need to create your "incusadmin" user and ensure that it has the privileges it needs.
-You need the "incusadmin" user to be able to `sudo` to root and you need it to be a member of the `incus-admin` group.
-To add the user and ensure it is a member of both groups do:
+Before you continue, you must create your "incusadmin" user and ensure it has the necessary privileges.
+You need the "incusadmin" user to be able to `sudo` to root, and you need it to be a member of the `incus-admin` group.
+To add the user and ensure it is a member of both groups, do the following:

 ```bash
 useradd -G wheel,incus-admin incusadmin